 - How many people require assistance

-It’s important not to hang up the phone until the phone operator says so, as they may need to tell you more information.
+Don’t hang up the phone until the phone operator says so, as they may require, or need to give you, more information.

 - Do they respond in any way when you squeeze their ear lobe or shoulders?